The 2018 tax law almost doubled the standard deduction for most taxpayers.

 Using the same example above, an additional $6,000 (totaling $31,500) would put them over the standard deduction and they would itemize.
 Next year, they might not itemize.

 The same “bunching” strategy would be repeated every other year.
-Only the timing of the donations changes.
-The amount of support stays the same over time.
+Only the timing of the donations would change, and the amount of support would stay the same over time.

 What If My Favorite Charity Needs the Funds Every Year?

 Many charities depend on loyal donors to donate a certain amount every year.
-One way to meet both of your goals would be to make your charitable contributions through a donor-advised fund (DAF) at San Diego Foundation.
+One way to meet both of your goals is to make your charitable contributions through a donor-advised fund (DAF) at San Diego Foundation.

 You receive a tax deduction when you transfer the cash or other assets to your DAF.
 You then grant the money to your favorite charity each year at the timing you and the charity expect.